WDI-SEA/notes/05-node-express/express-intro/05layouts-controllers.md

 });
 ```

 Ejs will assume that `home` means `home.ejs`.
-Now starte nodemon and check that your home page renders as desired.
+Now start nodemon and check that your home page renders as desired.

 #### Step 5: Set up a few more views/routes